AiGentMaster/TixelCheckAndroid/README.md

 - **No Notifications**: Ensure notifications are enabled for TixelCheck in system settings
 - **App Not Running in Background**: Disable battery optimization for TixelCheck
 - **Alarms Not Working**: Some Android manufacturers (Xiaomi, Huawei, etc.) have aggressive battery management - add TixelCheck to protected apps list
-- **Build Errors**: Make sure you've regenerated the Gradle wrapper as described in the building instructions
+- **Build Errors**: Make sure you have the correct version of Gradle installed

 ## Recent Fixes

-- Updated GitHub Actions workflow with latest action versions
+- Updated GitHub Actions workflow to use Gradle directly instead of wrapper
 - Updated Gradle to version 7.2 for better compatibility
 - Simplified build configuration to focus on core functionality
 - Updated Android Gradle Plugin to version 7.0.4